4321baoxueyi/volume-visual/quiz-tutorial/README.md

 - `radio` denotes a multiple-choice question with exactly one answer.
 Set the `answer` field to the value of the correct choice.
 Example:
 ```
-Assume the resolution of volume is 128 in each dimension.
+question: Assume the resolution of volume is 128 in each dimension.
 The sampling rate is one voxel wide during the raycasting process.
 How many samples at most are taken along one ray?
 type: radio
 choices:
   - 128